Landlord Terms of Business

 17.1 The Agent will attempt, by negotiation, to resolve any deposit disputes between the Landlord and the Tenant.
 Where the Deposit is subject to statutory tenancy deposit protection, and a dispute cannot be resolved between the parties, then it will be necessary for the Landlord or Tenant to submit the claim to the tenancy deposit administrators for adjudication under an alternative dispute resolution (ADR) process (see clause 16 above).

 17.2 The Agent will not deal with an alternate dispute resolution with the Scheme on the Landlord’s behalf.
-The Agent will forward any correspondence from the Scheme to the Landlord for the Landlord to complete and submit evidence .
+The Agent will forward any correspondence from the Scheme to the Landlord for the Landlord to complete and submit evidence.

 17.3 The Landlord authorises the Agent to make appropriate deductions from the rental income in the last two months of the tenancy to provide a maintenance fund from which any cleaning, repair or other costs can be disbursed at the end of the tenancy.

-1. 18.
-PROPERTY VISITS
+18. PROPERTY VISITS & CHECK OUT

 18.1 Under the Management Service, the Agent shall endeavour to carry out at least one visit per year to the Property and provide a report to the Landlord.
 Should a physical visit not be possible the Agent shall endeavour to carry out a virtual visit.
 The Landlord is advised to check the frequency of these visits against any insurance policies held.
 Such visits and reports can only be regarded as general oversight of the Property and its care by the Tenant and the agent will not undertake moving heavy and/or awkward items of furniture nor access any loft spaces, check inside cupboards, wardrobes or any appliances.
 The Agent does not accept responsibility for any actual variance between the report and the items reported upon.
-The Agent will liaise with the Tenant on all day to day matters arising.
+The Agent will liaise with the Tenant on all day-to-day matters arising.
 Where these were felt to be unsatisfactory, a further visit would generally be made to re-assess.
 The Landlord may request that the Agent makes additional visits to the Property but agrees that the cost of this shall be borne by the Landlord as per the Scale of Charges below.

 18.2 Following the departure of Tenants, a check-out is carried out by the Agent and a report provided to the Landlord (prices for such work are detailed in our Scale of Charges below).
 Testing of all the electrical appliances, heating system and plumbing are not undertaken during the check-out; a qualified contractor should be appointed for this purpose should it be required by the Landlord.
 The Agent also will not turn off or isolate any utilities or supplies to the property.
 Any deficiencies or dilapidations would normally be submitted to the Landlord together with any recommended deductions or replacement values.